AkhilaMitta/assignment2-mitta/README.md

 - Lalbagh Botanical Garden
 [myaboutfile](AboutMe.md)
 _ _ _
-# table for visiting places in the USA
+# Table for visiting places in the USA
 This is a table for the places to visit
 | Name of the city | Location to visit | Amount of time to spend |
 | --- | --- | --- |